CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-.
-Now, gradually add and whisk the whipping cream in order to avoid getting lumps.
-If adding the (optional) liquor, whisk it in as well.
+2. Gradually add and whisk the whipping cream in order to avoid getting lumps.

-.
-Cover with plastic wrap and place the bowl into the refrigerator for at least one hour before the next step of whipping the cream.
-Tip: By placing this mix to chill, not only will the flavours be enhanced...the cream will have a better chance to reach its maximum volume when whipped.
+3. Cover with plastic wrap and place the bowl into the refrigerator for at least one hour up to overnight. before the next step of whipping the cream.

-.
-Once properly chilled, use an electric beater on medium speed and beat the cream to a smooth, thicker consistency.
-Make sure not to over beat to the souring stage.
+4. Once properly chilled, use an electric beater on medium speed and beat the cream to a smooth, thicker consistency.
+Make sure not to over beat the cream to the souring stage.

-.
-It can be used right away or refrigerated once more while you get other cake assembly parts ready.
-Afterwards, spread and slather the complete cake with this whipped topping ;)
+5. It can be used right away or refrigerated once more while you get other cake assembly parts ready.
+Afterwards, spread and slather the complete cake with this whipped topping ;o)

 GARNISH and DECOR suggestions: